-To simplify installation and servicing, a number of related components are mounted on the Type SJA contactor chassis: a control power transformer with test plug and fuses, primary fuses for the control power transformer, and load side fuse clips for the power circuit fuses.
-See Figures 6 and 11.
+To simplify installation and servicing, a number of related components are mounted on the Type SJS contactor chassis: a control power transformer with test plug and fuses, instrument-quality potential transformers with secondary fuses (when furnished), primary fuses for the control power and potential transformers, and load side fuse clips for the power circuit fuses.
+See Figures 6 and 12.
 The test-run plug is used to connect to an auxiliary source of control voltage when it is not inserted into the receptacle that is the output from the secondary of the control power transformer.
-This male test plug can be plugged into a standard polarized 120volt (or 240-volt, depending on coil voltage rating) extension cord socket for testing the control circuit and any sequence without energizing the medium-voltage controller at power circuit voltage.
+This male test plug can be plugged into a standard polarized 120-volt (or 240-volt, depending on coil voltage rating) extension cord socket for testing the control circuit and any sequence without energizing the medium-voltage controller at power circuit voltage.
 When the male plug is transferred to the extension cord, it automatically disconnects from the control power transformer to prevent feedback of high voltage into the power circuits.
 Check to be sure no inadvertent bypass of this arrangement has been made in the wiring before relying on this safety feature.